 In the report, the writers note that not all countries have adopted (the World Health Organisation and FAO water guidelines) or derived their own standards.

-Urbanisation is increasing in the Sadc region and water experts say most cities have not been able to develop the basic utilities for water and environmental services (solid waste disposal systems, sewage treatment and industrial pollution control) to keep pace with the rapid growth.
+Urbanisation is increasing in the SADC region, and water experts say most cities have not been able to develop the necessary utilities for water and environmental services (solid waste disposal systems, sewage treatment, and industrial pollution control) to keep pace with the rapid growth.

-They say existing wastewater treatment facilities in many countries in the region are overloaded and facing serious difficulties in handling the ever-increasing volumes of wastewater generated by an increasing urban population.
+They say existing wastewater treatment facilities in many countries in the region are overloaded and facing severe difficulties in handling the ever-increasing volumes of wastewater generated by an increasingly urban population.